Last fact-checked: 13 July 2020

 It’s not hard to understand why.
 Savings on cosmetic treatments in Mexico can be as high as70% with no compromise on quality at the best facilities.
 The standard of care at our partner clinics and hospitals is comparable to any of the first-world countries that people travel from—and many patients have stated their treatment and service exceeds the care they get at home.
 Mexico offers excellence as well as value for money.

 It is still imperative that anyone considering any form of surgery carries out their own thorough research to find a reliable facility.

 While this may seem like a daunting task, Medical Departures can help, as we have already carried out checks on hundreds of clinics and hospitals before listing them on our site.
 This includes legal and criminal background checks, as well as confirmation of qualifications, experience and doctors’ professional memberships.

 Alongside real patient reviews, high-definition photos and virtual tours of clinics, we present an overview of each clinic on our site so you can get an honest appraisal of what’s on offer.

 The eye bag removal procedure usually takes between one and three hours to complete, depending on whether you are having just the upper, lower or both lids attended to.

-Immediately after surgery, your eyes and the surrounding areas may be bruised and swollen and you may have steri strips applied over the stitches.
-You will need to be careful and not do too much for at least five days after surgery, and you should be able to return to light work after a week, although you may still have swelling and bruising.
+Immediately after surgery, your eyes and the surrounding areas may be bruised and swollen and you may have Steri-Strips (butterfly bandages) applied over the stitches.
+You will need to be careful and not do too much for at least five days after surgery, and you should be able to return to light work after a week, although you may still experience some swelling and bruising.

 Strenuous activities, like sports, should be avoided for three weeks, as well as anything which raised blood pressure on a regular basis, including lifting and bending.